hrl6/etch-a-sketch/README.md

 Key features include:
 - Dynamic grid creation using JavaScript.
 - Interactive hover effect for drawing.
-- User-friendly grid resizing with a button. (not yet)
+- User-friendly grid resizing with a button.
 - Optional challenges like randomized colors and progressive darkening. (not yet)